 — A. R. Khuda-Bukhsh1

-In a previous paper we have shown that tautopathic therapy has been a product and outcome of homeopathic practice ever since the classical era of homeopathy.2 Although minor controversies about the place tautopathy ought to maintain within homeopathic practice continue to the present time, this method has been used successfully in patients afflicted with what rapidly are becoming the most common causes of chronic disorders: pharmacogenic, iatrogenic and toxic causes; chronic heavy metal and other environmental intoxication; adverse drug reactions; vaccine reactions; adverse effects of diagnostic and medical radiation; electromagnetic fields from power lines; radiofrequencies and pulsed high frequency microwave radiation from mobile phones and transmission towers; irradiation by wireless devices; nuclear and non-ionizing radiation, etc.; drug addiction; drug rebound effects; drug side effects; drug interactions; drug overdoses; allergic drug reactions; acute reactions to all of the above with chronic sequelae; chronic allergies and hypersensitivities to the above agents; and much more.
+In a previous paper we have shown that tautopathic therapy has been a product and outcome of homeopathic practice ever since the classical era of homeopathy.2 Although minor controversies about the place tautopathy ought to maintain within homeopathic practice continue to the present time, this method has been used successfully in patients afflicted with what rapidly are becoming the most common causes of chronic disorders: pharmacogenic, iatrogenic and toxic causes; chronic heavy metal and other environmental intoxication; visiting a methadone doctor sarasota to help reduce any adverse drug reactions; vaccine reactions; adverse effects of diagnostic and medical radiation; electromagnetic fields from power lines; radiofrequencies and pulsed high frequency microwave radiation from mobile phones and transmission towers; irradiation by wireless devices; nuclear and non-ionizing radiation, etc.; drug addiction; drug rebound effects; drug side effects; drug interactions; drug overdoses; allergic drug reactions; acute reactions to all of the above with chronic sequelae; chronic allergies and hypersensitivities to the above agents; and much more.
 In this review, we examine whether these observations can be substantiated by scientific studies.

 Our present review of the scientific literature published in peer-reviewed journals has found scientific studies that indicate that the tautopathic method has benefited or restored health and wellbeing of patients in a number of conditions: acute toxic syndrome; chronic toxic syndromes; chronic drug/vaccine/radiation-induced conditions and syndromes; chronic allergies; and chronic genotoxic effects from toxins.
 While this confirms clinical observations by many homeopaths, more research is needed to investigate whether and how tautopathic treatment can counteract all of the above conditions.
 In the meantime, because of its exceptional safety, tautopathic/isopathic/homeopathic treatment should continue to be used to counter the scourges of drug/vaccine-induced and toxic disorders.